HIV, AIDS, and Sexually Transmitted Infections

 - Providing women, men, and youth with comprehensive information needed to make informed and voluntary decisions about ways to prevent HIV and other STIs

-- Increasing access to adult male circumcision, a procedure proven to reduce the risk of acquiring HIV from a female partner
+- Increasing access to voluntary male circumcision, a procedure proven to reduce the risk of acquiring HIV from a female partner

 - Engaging men as partners in reproductive health

 Recently, the CHAMPION Project worked for six years to increase men's positive involvement in preventing the spread of HIV in Tanzania.
 Supported by the U.S. Agency for International Development through the United States President’s Emergency Plan for AIDS Relief, the project took a holistic approach to HIV prevention and addresses the underlying gender issues that drive HIV transmission.
-Over the life of the project, CHAMPION reached over 345,000 individuals with HIV and reproductive health interventions, and over 260,000 individuals with gender-based violence prevention interventions.
+Over the life of the project, CHAMPION reached more than 345,000 individuals with HIV and reproductive health interventions, and over 260,000 individuals with interventions for preventing gender-based violence.
 CHAMPION’s campaign against gender-based violence received the prestigious Avon Global Communications Award.
 Watch videos and read more about it on the project's page.